 How to Make Egyptian Molokhia Soup Recipe?

-One: If you have a frozen Molokhia, let the Molokhia defrost at room temperature.
+One: If you have a frozen Molokhia, let it defrost at room temperature.

 Two: In a frying pan, heat the oil over medium heat, add garlic and ground coriander, and sauté for about 30 seconds until fragrant, then take off the heat and set aside.